erasmosoares/NLP-PSR/README.md

 ### 2.3 Converting to Spacy Training Format

 In this step, we convert the preprocessed data into the Spacy training format specifically designed for Named Entity Recognition (NER).
-Spacy is a popular NLP library that provides efficient tools and models for various natural language processing tasks. o We take each business card text as an example and demonstrate the Spacy training format for NER.
-The format typically consists of the original text and a list of entities, where each entity is represented by its start and end indices, along with the corresponding label. o We follow the Spacy training format and transform the preprocessed data into this structure for each business card text in the dataset.
+Spacy is a popular NLP library that provides efficient tools and models for various natural language processing tasks.
+We take each slips text as an example and demonstrate the Spacy training format for NER.
+The format typically consists of the original text and a list of entities, where each entity is represented by its start and end indices, along with the corresponding label.
+We follow the Spacy training format and transform the preprocessed data into this structure for each business card text in the dataset.

 ### 2.4 Repetitions form all payement slips

-Next, we repeat step 4 for all the business card data in our dataset.
-This ensures that each business card text is processed and converted into the Spacy training format, allowing us to include a diverse range of examples in our training data.
+Next, we repeat step 4 for all slips data in our dataset.
+This ensures that each slip text is processed and converted into the Spacy training format, allowing us to include a diverse range of examples in our training data.